 I see you are using the blue magnetic tile on the top of your building!
-Why did you chose the square?
+Why did you choose the square?

 Look at this drawing you made for me!
-Can you tell me about?
+Can you tell me about it?

 Thanks for the soup!
 You know this is my favorite.
 Can you make a bowl for your bear?
 He looks hungry!

 And above all, when your toddler or preschooler is playing, try and have the TV off.
 Have something quiet to work on yourself as they play.

 Having an organized playroom is the start of setting your family up for independent play.

 I am a huge believer in having an adult space (such as a sofa) within the child-centered playroom.
 This way, we can supervise our toddlers early on and watch them play as we enjoy that hot cup of coffee. – You feel me?